-After several years of being negatively impacted by the material growth in deposit balances derived from the economic stimulus crafted by the federal government in response to the COVID-19 pandemic, the Bank's Loan to Deposit ratios continue to improve.
-While the ratio remains slightly below its historic averages, the ratio remains well ahead of the Delaware statewide average for Loans to Deposits; as this ratio remains artificially low because many national banks report their deposits in Delaware but do less local lending here.
+After several years of being impacted by deposit growth derived from the economic stimulus crafted in response to the COVID-19 pandemic, the Bank's Loan to Deposit ratios have begun to improve.
+While the ratio remains slightly below our historic 80% + average, the ratio remains well ahead of the Delaware Host State average for Loans to Deposits; as this ratio remains artificially low because several national banks report their deposits in Delaware but do less local lending.
+However, this number has also begun to climb as BoA and Chase expand their local market presence.
 For a traditional community bank, such as Artisans' Bank, a Loan to Deposit ratio of 80%, or more, is desired.